 Dr. George Ruijsch van Dugteren, a pioneer in the world of anti-doping, passed away on July 31, 2017 in Cape Town, South Africa.
 He was 73.
 Van Dugteren was President of the South African Fencing Association from 1990-2005, and helped to grow and develop the sport across the African continent.
 From 2007-2013, he became Chair of the UCI Anti-Doping Commission before moving on to become the President of the Cycling Anti-Doping Foundation.
-Van Dugtenen was also involved with the World Anti-Doping Agency and helped in the creation of the Biological Passport in cycling.
+Van Dugtenen was also involved with the World Anti-Doping Agency and helped in the creation of the Biological Passport .

 UCI Press Release

-The Union Cycliste Internationale (UCI) is saddened to learn of the death of Dr. George Ruijsch van Dugteren, whose expertise, commitment and hard work in anti-doping made a very significant contribution to the sport of cycling and protection of clean athletes.
+The Union Cycliste Internationale (UCI) is saddened to learn of the death of Dr. George Ruijsch van Dugteren, whose expertise, commitment and hard work in anti-doping made a very significant contribution to the sport of cycling and protection of clean .

 Chairman of the UCI Anti-Doping Commission from 2007 until 2013, Dr. van Dugteren was a key player in the introduction of the Athlete Biological Passport, a major advancement in the methods of detection.
 Always energetic and enthusiastic about his work Dr. van Dugteren was closely involved in the launch of the Cycling Anti-Doping Foundation (CADF), the independent body which manages all anti-doping activities on behalf of the UCI, and became President of the CADF Foundation Board in 2013.
 He held that position until shortly before his death.